Skip to main content

 Regarding Tennoji, the area around "Abechika" used to be said to be a street-based worker spot.
 However, nowadays, it seems that street-based workers can be found in Tennoji Park and the nearby love hotel district.

-The going rate is around 10,000 to 13,000 yen for 60 minutes, with the main demographic being women in their 20s to 30s.
+The main demographic is women in their 20s to 30s.

 Umeda's underground Izumi no Hiroba (Fountain Square) used to be a hot spot, but now it seems to be mostly populated by people genuinely waiting to meet up, and it appears that street-based workers are no longer seen there.